Complete Buyers Guide

 What are garage door thresholds and how do they work?

-All our seals prevent leaves, dust, debris and vermin from entering the garage as well as protect against drafts, wind-blown rainwater, standing water, cold air and snow.
+All of our garage door seals prevent leaves, dust, debris and vermin from entering the garage as well as protect against drafts, wind-blown rainwater, standing water, cold air and snow.

-Our flood barrier is also available if you have a large amount of standing water.
+Our garage door flood barrier is also available if you have a large amount of standing water.

 The seals are completely watertight when fitted with our adhesive and serve as a superior alternative to rubber as our products are 100% recyclable making them environmentally friendly, odourless and will not rot, decay or lose their colour with prolonged exposure to water or sunlight.

 The seals prevent vermin such as mice or rats, spiders, or other insects from entering through the gap under your garage door.

 How is the threshold seal fitted?